OpenNebula/docs/source/open_cluster_deployment/open_cloud_storage_setup/iscsi_ds.rst

 Frontend Setup
 ================================================================================
-No addtional configuration is needed
+No additional configuration is needed

 Node Setup
 ================================================================================